krother/training_and_teaching_methods/lectures/lectures.rst

 examples that are not too trivial.
 This type of deductive instruction makes it easy to establish a continuous dialog with your students.

+The iterative strategy works best if your concepts can be explained in an onion-like manner:
+Start with a simple code example and improve it in the next iterations.
-The iterative strategy works better if you can draw/reveal parts of your concept map as you introduce new concepts.
+Draw or reveal parts of your concept map as you introduce new concepts.
 It is well apt to explain mathematical concepts on a whiteboard (where step 3 could also be a diagram, equation or proof).
 The iterative approach is also compatible with a live coding session.